ByronPop/Auto-Plant-Watering-System/README.md

 ## Introduction

-During the depths of March Rona quarantine, I decided to make an automatic plant watering system with the Arduino board I had from college.
+During the depths of the March pandeminc, I decided to make an automatic plant watering system with the Arduino board I had from college.
 While it took a little while to figure out, the system now monitors the soil moisture level, records the measurements to an SD card, and waters the plant according to a simple model I created.
 By tuning the watering model I have been able to reduce the variability in the soil moisture,  decreasing the standard deviation in weekly moisture readings from ~12.5 at the start to ~6 as of the last weekly test.
 Most important of all, the plant is THRIVING!
 Here's how the system works.